-The federal formula used is designed to provide an equitable means for evaluating financial status and determining an Expected Family Contributed (EFC).
+The federal formula used is designed to provide an equitable means for evaluating financial status and determining an Expected Family Contribution (EFC).

 The formula may not address individual situations.
 Students must let us know if there are extenuating circumstances.

 Our first responsibility is to assist the most economically-disadvantaged students.
 Funding is limited.
-We award to the neediest students first and may not be able to meet all students’ total financial needs.
+We offer to the neediest students first and may not be able to meet all students’ total financial needs.

 Student budgets should reflect reasonable allowances for typical student expenses.

-The financial aid awarding process ensures distribution of funds in a fair and equitable manner to all aid applicants.
+The financial aid offering process ensures distribution of funds in a fair and equitable manner to all aid applicants.

 We have a responsibility to develop information and policies that educate students about loan debt to reduce defaults on student loans.